kaustuvdatta/PFNano/README.md

 ```

-Include in `card.yml` for `crabby.py` submission.
-(In interactive submission add `--lumiMask jsons/...txt`)
+In interactive submission add `--lumiMask jsons/...txt`.
+And for `crabby.py` submissions include in `card.yml`.

-## How to create website with nanoAOD content
+## How to create a website with (PF)NanoAOD content

-To create nice websites like [this one](http://algomez.web.cern.ch/algomez/testWeb/JMECustomNano102x_mc_v01.html#Jet) with the content of nanoAOD, use the `inspectNanoFile.py` file from the `PhysicsTools/nanoAOD` package as:
+To create nice websites like [this one] (http://algomez.web.cern.ch/algomez/testWeb/JMECustomNano102x_mc_v01.html#Jet) with the content of your nanoAODs, use the `inspectNanoFile.py` file from the `PhysicsTools/nanoAOD` package.
+To see how this looks, one can run, for example, on a dummy file provided in PFNano/test as follows:
 ```
-python PhysicsTools/NanoAOD/test/inspectNanoFile.py NANOAOD.root -s website_with_collectionsize.html -d website_with_collectiondescription.html
+python ../../NanoAOD/test/inspectNanoFile.py nano_mc2018.root -s website_with_collectionsize.html -d website_with_collectiondescription.html
 ```

 ## Documenting the Extended NanoAOD Samples